- New York's DeliverZero is a zero-waste restaurant delivery service which packages food in returnable and reusable containers.

 There is no additional fee for ordering from DeliverZero — just a $2 deposit on each reusable container.
 As long as you return the containers within six weeks (which you can either do by handing them to the delivery person next time you get a delivery, or by scheduling a pickup with DeliverZero), you’ll receive your deposits back.

-The containers are made of BPA-free highly durable polypropylene (plastic), and DeliverZero says the containers are microwave-safe, dishwasher-safe, hot-liquid-safe, and certified safe by NSF International.
+The containers are made of BPA-free highly durable polypropylene (plastic), and DeliverZero says the containers are microwave-safe, dishwasher-safe, hot-liquid-safe, and certified by NSF International, meaning they are in accordance with NSF's standards to be deemed suitable for food protection and meet sanitation requirements for the materials, design, fabrication, construction, and performance of food handling and processing equipment.
 They can also be used more than 1,000 times (DeliverZero will recycle any broken or worn-out containers).

 “I’ve always been very interested in reusables … And I just got to thinking, how can we deal with the main source of food service waste, which is takeout and delivery, in the way we as New Yorkers eat, which is basically GrubHub, Seamless, Caviar?”
 Farbiarz tells Green Matters over the phone.